pathwaycom/llm-app/FEATURES-for-organizations.md

 Purpose built for Data privacy so that you can use your own LLMs and embedding code.

+Set-up allows to avoid any external API calls.

 ## 3. Indexing

 Document pipeline tested for indexing large document sets - 100,000+.